Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 ![Portfolio build in Astro](https://cdn.hashnode.com/res/hashnode/image/upload/v1626438309390/QyYIVaXTZ.png)

-> Note: This article doesn't describe the build step-by-step but showcases some important highlights of the process.
+> Note: This article doesn't describe the build step-by-step but showcases some important process highlights.

 ## Rethinking the base

-The portfolio was already a one-pages, so nothing new about that, but thinking about how it would look as components, I quickly came up with the following approach.
+The portfolio was already a one-page, so there was nothing new about that, but thinking about how it would look as components, I quickly came up with the following approach.

 - Header
 - Intro